In this article...

-Mental and behavioral health software is a type of electronic medical records software that is designed for the unique needs of the behavioral health specialties.
+Behavioral health software is a type of electronic medical records (EMR) software that is designed for the unique needs of the behavioral health specialties.
 Government reforms for medical practice regulations, improved access to internet and mobile technologies, and greater adoption of EMR software means that patients have come to expect the ease of use and connectivity provided by a specialty practice management software.

 Mental and behavioral health providers have unique needs compared with many other medical specialties.
 Mental and behavioral health professionals can work in numerous environments including private offices, outpatient clinics, large inpatient rehabilitation centers, or long-term care facilities.
 Most software systems are intended for some, but not all of these environments, so be certain to select an option that includes support for your specific workflow and care delivery model.

-All of the systems included in this category should satisfy the needs of Psychiatrists, Psychologists, Clinical Social Workers, or other licensed therapists and their support staff.
+All of the systems included in this category should satisfy the needs of psychiatrists, psychologists, clinical social workers, and other licensed therapists and their support staff.
 Most generic medical software systems don’t satisfy their requirements, and most specialty-specific solutions don’t include all the functionality needed, usually necessitating the creation of a custom healthcare IT solution for each provider or facility.

 Software in this category can be split into two main subcategories: software to manage the administration and workflow of your practice, and software that helps manage your patient records and care delivery.

 Software that manages the administrative side of your practice or care facility can include, but is not limited to patient scheduling software, appointment reminder software, billing or coding software, hospital information systems, etc. For the purposes of this guide, and for overall simplicity, it is called practice management software.
 It usually includes functions for: